Tighter Construction Waste Rules Take Effect June 1

 The City is responding to ongoing resident concerns about debris blowing from construction sites into neighbourhoods, parks, ponds, natural areas and nearby agricultural land.
 The updated rules are intended to keep construction waste contained on site.

 Construction sites must use purpose-built, manufactured waste containers equipped with fixed lids.
-Piles of debris, lidless dumpsters, canvas bags or bins covered with loose plywood or tarps are no longer allowed.
+Piles of debris, lidless dumpsters, or bins covered with loose plywood or tarps are no longer allowed.

 ACCEPTABLE NOT ACCEPTABLE